The Throne of God continued…

 Then I saw a Lamb, looking as if it had been slain, standing at the center of the throne, encircled by the four living creatures and the elders.
 The Lamb had seven horns and seven eyes, which are the seven spirits of God sent out into all the earth.
 He went and took the scroll from the right hand of him who sat on the throne.
 Rev. 5:6-7

 The description of the Lamb, looking as if it has been slain, and standing at the center of the Throne is an unmistakable account of the Ascension of Jesus Christ to Heaven following His crucifixion.
 Accordingly, the appearing of the Lamb at the Throne tells us that the Timeline of Events has moved from the period before the Ascension of Jesus Christ, to right after this event.
-In this way John was given the starting point for when the first event of the Seven Seals would begin, i.e. the events of the Seven Seals would begin following the Ascension of Jesus Christ.
-At first this may sound confusing, as the events that were to be revealed to John through the opening of the Seven Seals were supposed take place later.
-However, as we will see, the first event that will be shown to John in the opening of the Seven Seals, and that will take place later, will actual start following the Ascension of Jesus Christ, but that will become even more prominent the closer we get to the end.
-(We will read about this event in the next chapter.)
+In this way John was given the starting point for when the events of the Seven Seals would begin, i.e. the events of the Seven Seals begin following the Ascension of Jesus Christ.

 When the Lamb took the scroll form the Father, the Four Living Creatures and the Twenty-Four Elders bowed down to worship Him.